Toric varieties modulo reflections: Introduction

 \subsection{Acknowledgements}

-We are grateful to Tao Gui for making us aware of \cite[Question 8.1]{HMJJ21}.
+We are grateful to Gui Tao for making us aware of \cite[Question 8.1]{HMJJ21}, and to Hiraku Abe \& Haozhi Zeng for comments that improved the exposition.
 We also thank Chiara Damiolini \& Sam Payne for discussing early versions of this project.
+TG is indebted to Matthias Franz for much help, and to Suyoung Choi, Ajneet Dhillon and Nicole Lemire for discussions.
 CC and CS thank the Simons Foundation for support; CC is also supported by NSF grant DMS-2039316.